-Old Rag Mountain Trail is a 9 mile heavily trafficked loop trail located near Syria, VA that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, camping, and birding and is accessible year-round.
+Old Rag Mountain Loop Trail is a 9 mile heavily trafficked loop trail located near Syria, VA that features a river and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 This hike is considered to be THE best in Shenandoah National Park.
 It is pretty hard climb, but when you make it about 3/4 of the way up, then you have some rock scrambling that makes your pace a little slower.
 There are alot of switchbacks, so you will not be going straight up, but the trails are still at a steep grade.
 The descent, which is a longer distance than the ascent, is a much more gradual grade, ending on a fire trail.
 This hike begins with a one-mile walk up the road to the original Old Rag Parking lot (port-a-pots here.)
 Turn left onto the Ridge Trail and begin your approximate two mile ascent with switchbacks before reaching the boulder scramble section.
 There are handwritten numbers below the blue trail blazes throughout the trail.
 You’ll be going up, down, in between, around, and underneath granite boulders throughout the scramble.
 While going through the boulder scramble, keep your eyes open for the blue blazes, as sometimes they are in the strangest places.
 If you have a fear of heights, or jumping across crevasses, this will challenge you and encourage you to overcome your fears.
 Each time you think you’ve reached the summit – you haven’t!
 This mountain likes to play with you and has several false summits.
 You’ll know that you’ve reached the top when you see the Old Rag Mountain brown elevation sign.
 Find a lovely rock with a fabulous view for your lunch spot here, before starting your descent on the back of the mountain by way of the Saddle Trail.
 Rock hopping down, you’ll pass two shelters.
 First the Byrds Nest Shelter, then the Old Rag Shelter (privy here) before hitting a cross-roads.
 Stay to your right to continue back on the Weakley Hollow Fire Road for about four miles to return to the parking lot.
 This section can seem like it’ll last forever.
 You will pass through beautiful forests and see Brokenback Run that leads into the Hughes River.